 Contact Darren at firstname.lastname@example.org

-As cozy as the Ohio snow can be, Rich opted for a life in the Tampa Bay area of Florida and has lived and sailed there for over 18 years.
+Rich resides in the Tampa Bay area of Florida and has lived and sailed there for over 18 years.
 He has had 6 sailboats, one of which he built, a Penobscot 14.
-The Captain Morgan fueled decision to build the Penobscot was the beginning of a love of wooden boats and a fear of sharp, finger slicing chisels.
+The decision to build the Penobscot was the beginning of a love of wooden boats and a fear of finger-slicing chisels.
 Rich draws the cartoon Close Hauled and still dreams of far off islands that are void of people and wood working tools.